TUDelftGeodesy/ubxlogger/docs/UbxLogger_GL-iNet_Installation_Guide.md

 Now you should be able to see the mounted SD card under Mounted file systems and the SD card is ready to be used.

-### str2str plug-in

-There are plug-ins for RTLKIB's `str2str` and `convbin`.
-The `str2str` plug-in is working quite well.
-However, though the `convbin` plug-in installs and does not crash, it fails to convert ZED-F9P raw data files to RINEX.
-The reason for this is that `ublox.c`, which deals with decoding raw U-blox data, and is used by `convbin` and other RTKLIB applications, does not work on big endian systems out of the box.

-To get started quickly install - after updating the package list - the `str2str` plug-in.
+## Download and install `UbxLogger` software

+To install the `UbxLogger` software download the installation script, run and follow the instructions

+> curl -L https://github.com/hvandermarel/ubxlogger/raw/refs/heads/main/sys/ubxlogger_install_part1.sh -o install.sh \
-> opkg update\
+> ./install.sh

+The script will guide you step by step through the installation process providing sensible defaults.
+When the script finishes the software and executable are installed on the micro SD card, and the user is provided with some guidance on how to preceed with the second part of the installation.

+The second part of the installation is done by a separate script that is installed along with the software.
+To run the second part of the install

+>   cd /mnt/sda1/ubxlogger \
-> opkg install str2str
+>   ./sys/openwrt-mips/scripts/ubxlogger_install_part2.sh

-The plugin needs to be reinstalled after a firmware update.

-If you want also to convert raw data file into RINEX then you need cross compiled versions of RTKLIB's `convbin`, using modified source code for `ublox.c`, and Hatanaka's `rnx2crx`.
-See the section on cross-compiling on how to achieve this.
-Compiled versions for the GL-iNet are available as downloads.
+For other platforms replace *openwrt-mips* with one of the architectures provided in the `ubxdir/sys` folder.

+Thi script will create symbolic links to the executable and scripts installed during the first step, install necessary packages, enable crontab and add a service (`cronatreboot`) to resume logging after a reboot.

+The script will provide you with the option to install RTKLIB's `str2str` using an OpenWrt package or to a more recent `str2str` that comes with this download.
+We recommend to use the OpenWrt package.

+**Important note**: The second part of the install must be repeated after a firmware upgrade!
+A firmware upgrade will install a clean system and all additions to the system directories are lost.
+The ubxlogger software itself, which is installed on the microSD card, will not be erased by a firmware update.

+More details on the installation process are provided in Appendix I.

 ## Set up `UbxLogger`

-## Installing

-To install `UbxLogger` :

-1. Change directory to the sd card root with `cd /mnt/sda1/`
-2. Download the `UbxLogger` software form `github` and unpack

-   >  curl -L https://github.com/hvandermarel/ubxlogger/archive/main.tar.gz -o ubxlogger.tar.gz \
-   >  tar -xzf ubxlogger.tar.gz \
-   >  mv ubxlogger-main ubxlogger

-   or

-   >  curl -L https://github.com/hvandermarel/ubxlogger/archive/refs/tags/v1.0-alpha.tar.gz -o ubxlogger.tar.gz \
-   >  tar -xzf ubxlogger.tar.gz \
-   >  mv ubxlogger-1.0-alpha ubxlogger

-   This will create the basic directory structure, with scripts and example configuration files.

-3. Change directory to the `ubxlogger` with `cd ubxlogger`

-4. Download the precompiled executable files from `github` and unpack

-   >  curl -L https://github.com/hvandermarel/ubxlogger/releases/download/v1.0-alpha/openwrt-mips-bin.tar.gz -o ./openwrt-mips.tar.gz \
-   >  tar -xzf openwrt-mips.tar.gz

-   This will install the executables in the `ubxlogger/bin` directory. `openwrt-mips` is the architecture used by the `GL-iNet X750`.
-For other systems and OS change the download accordingly.
-Currently available executables are `openwrt-mips` and `raspberry-pi`.

-5. Create symbolic links

-   > ./sys/openwrt-mips/scripts/install.sh

-   This step must be repeated after a firmware update.

 To configure `UbxLogger`

-6. Choose an appropriate 9-character `identifier` for each of your systems.
+1. Choose an appropriate 9-character `identifier` for each of your systems.
 You need this `identifier` to make settings in the configuration files.
 The `identifier` will also be the first part of the ubx and RINEX file names.

    At this phase, if you don't plan on logging navigation files, it is also relevant to obtain the approximate coordinates of the receiver(s).

-7. Edit the script configuration file with `vi`, enter the command  `vi scripts/ubxlogger.config`, and then
+2. Edit the script configuration file with `vi`, enter the command  `vi scripts/ubxlogger.config`, and then

    -  Set the USB port number (device path) for one or more receivers, e.g. for a single device, without hub, it will be something like